These chewy fudgy homemade brownies are made completely from scratch. You will never make a box mix again!

 - Allow the brownies to cool completely in the pan set on a wire rack.
 Once cooled, lift the foil out of the pan using the overhang on the sides and cut into squares.
 For neat squares, I use a very sharp knife and wipe it clean with a paper towel after each cut.

-- For the optional frosting: sift together the confectioners' sugar and cocoa powder to assure there are no lumps.
+- For the optional frosting: Sift the confectioners' sugar and cocoa powder together to rid any lumps.
 Set aside.
-With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy - about 2 minutes.
-Gradually add the sifted sugar/cocoa powder alternately with the heavy cream and vanilla.
-Beat on low speed after each addition.
-Once all added, beat on high speed until creamy and combined for at least 2 minutes.
+With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.
+Add the sifted sugar/cocoa powder, heavy cream, and vanilla extract.
+Beat on low speed for 1 minute, then increase to high speed and beat until creamy and combined, about 2 minutes.
+Taste.
 Add a pinch of salt if frosting is too sweet.
-Frost the brownies before or after cutting into squares, whichever you prefer.
+Frost the cooled brownies before or after cutting into squares.

-- The brownies will stay fresh in an airtight container at room temperature for 1 week.
+- Unfrosted brownies stay fresh in an airtight container at room temperature for 1 week.
+Frosted brownies stay fresh in an airtight container at room temperature for 2 days or in the refrigerator for up to 1 week.

-- You can use an 11x7 inch baking pan instead - the bake time is about 35-40 minutes.
+- You can use an 11x7 inch baking pan instead.
+The bake time is about the same.

 Did you make a recipe?